By: Marilyn L. Davis

 Stop Where You Are and Choose Your Bottom

-Thirty-one years ago, I hit what people called a bottom during an intervention.
+Thirty-two years ago, I hit what people called a bottom during an intervention.
 My choices?
 Go to treatment or lose my job.
-Although I did not put up a fight or show resistance, it took treatment to learn to call it a bottom and find a new beginning.
+Although I did not fight or show resistance, it took treatment to learn to call it a bottom and find a new beginning.

 Must The Bottom Be So Far Down?